apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_quantization.md

 # Model quantization using Intel® Neural Compressor

-The accuracy of the model can decrease drastically as a result of quantization.
+The accuracy of a model can decrease drastically as a result of quantization.
 In such cases we could try to manually find a better quantization configuration (exclude some layers, try different calibration methods, etc.) but for bigger models, this might prove to be a difficult and time consuming task.
 [Intel® Neural Compressor](https://github.com/intel/neural-compressor) (INC) tries to automate this process using a set of several tuning heuristics, finding the best quantization configuration that satisfies the specified accuracy requirement.

 **NOTE:**

 Most tuning strategies will try different configurations on an evaluation dataset in order to find out how each layer affects the accuracy of the model.
-This means that for larger models, it may take a long time to find a solution (as the tuning space is usually larger then and the evaluation itself takes longer).
+This means that for larger models, it may take a long time to find a solution (as the tuning space is usually larger and the evaluation itself takes longer).

 ## Installation and Prerequisites